robbedec/klimaatmobiel-backend/README.md

 ```

 The project will run on port 44331 in visual studio and port 5001 when started from the terminal.
+You will automatically be redirected to the API hub, otherwise route to **/swagger**.

 ## Running tests